raspberrypi/documentation/linux/software/libcamera/csi-2-usage.md

 These are devices that convert an incoming video stream, for example HDMI or composite, into a CSI-2 stream that can be accepted by the Raspberry Pi CSI-2 receiver.

 Handling bridge chips is more complicated as unlike camera sensors they have to respond to the incoming signal and report that to the application.
-For example, with a camera sensor the application tells it what resolution to output.
-With a incoming video stream it is the stream itself that provides the resolution that must be passed on to the application.

 The mechanisms for handling bridge chips can be broadly split into either analogue or digital.

-When using `ioctls` in the sections below, an `_S_` in the `ioctl` name means it is a set function, whilst `_G_` is a get function.
+When using `ioctls` in the sections below, an `_S_` in the `ioctl` name means it is a set function, whilst `_G_` is a get function and `_ENUM` enumerates a set of permitted values.

 #### Analogue video sources